 (-) Lack of access to external financing

 Argentina has experienced many political and macroeconomic crises.
-From the mid-1970s to the early 1980s, the military ruled, which ended when Argentina lost the Falklands war.
+From the mid-1970s to the early 1980s, the country was under military rule, which was ended when Argentina lost the Falklands war.
 In the 1980s, high inflation turned into hyperinflation.
 With a tight dollar peg introduced in 1991, the Menem government managed to bring inflation under control.
-However, in the late 1990s this peg left Argentina unable to deal with the combined impact of low commodity prices, an appreciating US dollar, substantial dollarization and pro-cyclical fiscal policies; the country was heading for a big economic, political and social crisis.
-In 2001/2002, Argentina had to abandon the peg and declared the, at that time, biggest sovereign default in history.
+However, in the late 1990s this peg left Argentina unable to deal with the combined impact of low commodity prices, an appreciating USD, substantial dollarization and pro-cyclical fiscal policies; the country was heading for a big economic, political and social crisis.
+In 2001/2002, Argentina had to abandon the peg and at the same time declared the biggest sovereign default in history.
+Argentina has been excluded from international financial markets ever since.
 Afterwards, the country managed to recover quickly and benefitted from the commodity boom.
-However, Argentina’s economic policies have become increasingly interventionist, ad hoc and unsustainable.
+However, Argentina’s economic policies have become increasingly interventionist, ad-hoc and unsustainable.
 Inflation has been high and severely underreported for many years, resulting in balance of payments pressures, which the government is trying to fight with tight import, currency and capital controls.
-Argentina’s institutions have remained weak and its politics are centered on persons, with party loyalties and, in particular, ideological leanings playing a much smaller role.
-The country has a very dynamic and advanced agricultural sector which accounts for 58% of total exports and 14% of fiscal revenue.
+Argentina’s institutions have remained weak and its politics are centred on persons, with party loyalty and, in particular, ideology playing a much smaller role.
+The country has a very dynamic and advanced agricultural sector, which accounts for 55% of total exports.
 Soybeans and soybean products are the most important agricultural export commodity and account for roughly one-third of Argentina’s exports.
-Manufacturing is another important pillar of the economy.
+Manufacturing, largely accounted for by the automotive sector, is another important pillar of the economy.
 The most important export market for Argentina’s products is Brazil.
 With a nominal GDP of USD 11,779 per capita, Argentina remains one of the richest countries of Latin America.